Dev2Forge/bridgex/README.md

 ## Third-Party Libraries

-This project utilises third-party libraries, each with its own licence.
+This project uses third-party libraries, each with its own licence.
 Detailed information regarding these licences can be found in the [third-party](./third-party/) folder.

 ---